juggleaddict/diag-upload-service/README.md

 ### Observation and metrics

 I opted to use the native AWS tools as much as possible, so I went with a custom CloudWatch dashboard.
 I didn't go wild with this, but it can be heavily modified.
 A nice sideeffect of doing this is that the dashboard itself is created with terraform as well.
+I think there is a lot more opportunity here for improvement, and I'm not happy with just using the console log in the app, I feel like there is likely a much better way, but didn't have time to explore that.

 ![dashboard](docs/dashboard.png)